ANI Pharmaceuticals (NASDAQ:ANIP) Updates FY 2022 Earnings Guidance

 ANI Pharmaceuticals (NASDAQ:ANIP – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.34-$1.62 for the period, compared to the consensus earnings per share estimate of $1.15.
 The company issued revenue guidance of $295.00 million-$315.00 million, compared to the consensus revenue estimate of $292.77 million.

-In related news, CEO Nikhil Lalwani purchased 7,224 shares of the business’s stock in a transaction dated Monday, March 21st.
-The shares were acquired at an average cost of $27.69 per share, for a total transaction of $200,032.56.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Patrick D. Walsh purchased 5,000 shares of the business’s stock in a transaction dated Monday, March 21st.
-The stock was bought at an average price of $27.76 per share, for a total transaction of $138,800.00.
+In other news, COO Muthusamy Shanmugam purchased 5,000 shares of the stock in a transaction that occurred on Thursday, March 17th.
+The shares were purchased at an average cost of $27.65 per share, with a total value of $138,250.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Nikhil Lalwani purchased 7,224 shares of the stock in a transaction that occurred on Monday, March 21st.
+The shares were purchased at an average cost of $27.69 per share, for a total transaction of $200,032.56.
 The disclosure for this purchase can be found here.
-Insiders have acquired a total of 17,224 shares of company stock valued at $477,083 in the last 90 days.
-27.20% of the stock is currently owned by company insiders.
+Insiders have purchased 17,224 shares of company stock worth $477,083 over the last three months.
+27.20% of the stock is currently owned by insiders.

-A number of institutional investors and hedge funds have recently modified their holdings of ANIP.
-BlackRock Inc. raised its holdings in ANI Pharmaceuticals by 11.6% in the 4th quarter.
-BlackRock Inc. now owns 1,686,613 shares of the specialty pharmaceutical company’s stock worth $77,721,000 after purchasing an additional 174,984 shares during the period.
-William Blair Investment Management LLC increased its stake in ANI Pharmaceuticals by 20.7% during the 4th quarter.
-William Blair Investment Management LLC now owns 451,444 shares of the specialty pharmaceutical company’s stock worth $20,803,000 after buying an additional 77,338 shares in the last quarter.
-State Street Corp increased its stake in ANI Pharmaceuticals by 6.5% during the 4th quarter.
-State Street Corp now owns 437,580 shares of the specialty pharmaceutical company’s stock worth $20,164,000 after buying an additional 26,560 shares in the last quarter.
-Deutsche Bank AG increased its stake in ANI Pharmaceuticals by 17.8% during the 4th quarter.
-Deutsche Bank AG now owns 226,640 shares of the specialty pharmaceutical company’s stock worth $10,443,000 after buying an additional 34,166 shares in the last quarter.
-Finally, Geode Capital Management LLC increased its stake in ANI Pharmaceuticals by 24.8% during the 4th quarter.
-Geode Capital Management LLC now owns 203,453 shares of the specialty pharmaceutical company’s stock worth $9,375,000 after buying an additional 40,416 shares in the last quarter.
-59.66% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+PNC Financial Services Group Inc. lifted its holdings in ANI Pharmaceuticals by 15.4% during the first quarter.
+PNC Financial Services Group Inc. now owns 3,828 shares of the specialty pharmaceutical company’s stock valued at $108,000 after purchasing an additional 512 shares in the last quarter.
+Amalgamated Bank purchased a new position in ANI Pharmaceuticals during the fourth quarter valued at $233,000.
+The Manufacturers Life Insurance Company purchased a new position in ANI Pharmaceuticals during the fourth quarter valued at $262,000.
+MetLife Investment Management LLC lifted its stake in shares of ANI Pharmaceuticals by 57.0% in the first quarter.
+MetLife Investment Management LLC now owns 5,858 shares of the specialty pharmaceutical company’s stock worth $165,000 after buying an additional 2,127 shares in the last quarter.
+Finally, Millennium Management LLC purchased a new position in shares of ANI Pharmaceuticals in the third quarter worth about $232,000.
+59.66% of the stock is currently owned by institutional investors and hedge funds.

 ANI Pharmaceuticals Company Profile (Get Rating)